 What we will do for you in a license case:

-- Represent you during the course of any state license investigation.
+- Vigorously represent you during the course of any state license investigation.

-- Provide legal advice as to whether to fight a citation and fine informally and formally.
+- Provide sound legal advice as to whether to fight a citation and fine informally and formally.

-- Provide the representation to dispel any liability, seek to have any investigation closed and/or Accusation dismissed or withdrawn
+- Provide effective representation to dispel any liability, seek to have any investigation closed and/or Accusation dismissed or withdrawn

 - Represent you in the Administrative Hearing or trial before an Administrative Law Judge if the matter cannot otherwise be resolved.

-- Negotiate with the Attorney General the terms of Probation and disciplinary action based upon tappropriate Board Guidelines and the needs of our client.
+- Negotiate with the Attorney General the terms of Probation and disciplinary action based upon appropriate Board Guidelines, and the needs of our client.

 - Provide advice and representation as requested to set aside and overturn any adverse administrative decisions by filing a separate action in the California Superior Court through “a writ of administrative mandamus” proceeding.

 Associates available 24/7.

 Call (619) 583-0350 or send us an e-mail.